Lebogang95/Flutter-Firebase-Intergration/README.md

-# Flutter Firebase intergration using MVP to keep it clean
+# Flutter Firebase intergration using MVVM to keep it clean

 A Flutter application which demonstrates how to use Firebase features in Flutter